influxdata/telegraf/plugins/outputs/elasticsearch/README.md

   ## Specifies the handling of NaN and Inf values.
   ## This option can have the following values:
   ##    none    -- do not modify field-values (default); will produce an error if NaNs or infs are encountered
   ##    drop    -- drop fields containing NaNs or infs
+  ##    replace -- replace with the value in "float_replacement_value" (default: 0.0)
-  ##    <any float> -- Replace NaNs and inf with the given number and -inf with the negative number
+  ##               NaNs and inf will be replaced with the given number, -inf with the negative of that number
   # float_handling = "none"
+	# float_replacement_value = 0.0
 ```

 ### Permissions